Do you want users to be able to upload images on your WordPress site?

 If you want to run a multi-author blog, then the easiest way to allow users to upload images is by adding them as an author on your website.

-However giving users access to the WordPress admin area isn’t ideal for one-time scenarios such as guest post submission, product reviews, photo contests, etc.
+However, giving users access to the WordPress admin area isn’t ideal for one-time scenarios such as guest post submissions, product reviews, photo contests, and more.

-This method comes in handy when you only need users to upload an image or another file such as resumes, cover letter, etc.
+This method comes in handy when you only need users to upload an image or another file, such as resumes, cover letters, and so on.

-You can simply create a file upload form that collects the user’s name, email address, the photo / file itself, and any message they want to include.
+You can simply create a file upload form that collects the user’s name, email address, photo/file itself, and any message they want to include.

-WPForms is the best WordPress form builder plugin that’s used by over 4 million websites.
-It comes with a file upload field that we’ll be using in this tutorial.
+WPForms is the best WordPress form builder plugin that’s used by over 6 million websites.
+It comes with a file upload field that we will be using in this tutorial.

-Upon activation you need to visit the WPForms » Settings page in your WordPress dashboard to enter your license key.
-You can find your license key in your account area on the WPForms site, under the ‘Downloads’ tab.
+Upon activation, you need to visit the WPForms » Settings page in your WordPress dashboard to enter your license key.
+You can find your license key in your account area on the WPForms site in the ‘Downloads’ tab.